Lloyd 600: Lloyd 600: Names

+According to the manufacturer "LP" was short for "Lloyd-Personenwagen" (Lloyd Passenger-car).
+However, it quickly became adapted for the alternative epithet, "Leukoplastbomber", an untranslatable term, heavy with irony, and originally applied to the LP300 in 1952 when the car's outer body was formed not of steel panels but of plastic synthetic-leather sections fitted over a timber frame.

 Body

 As with its predecessor, the Lloyd 400, the full name of the Lloyd 600 featured a two letter prefix that identified the body shape as follows: LP600 ("Limousine" / saloon), LC600 ("Cabrio-Limousine" / cabriolet), LK600 (panel van) and LS600 (estate).
 With the Lloyd Alexander these prefixes were dropped.
 There was, in any case, no "Cabrio-Limousine" version of the Lloyd Alexander listed.

 Ten years earlier, with steel in desperately short supply, Lloyds in this class had been constructed round a timber frame, and covered with synthetic leather, or more recently using a combination of steel panels for the "outer door skins" and fabric covering for parts of the car body not needing the same level of exterior rigidity.
 This history was reflected in the structural architecture of the newer steel-bodied Lloyd 600 and Lloyd Alexander models.
 The Lloyd 400 had, since October 1954, used an all-steel body, with panels that were bolted on to the steel frame and were therefore far easier to replace, if necessary, than bent body panels on competitor models from Volkswagen or NSU, constructed with welded steel body shells.
 This feature was carried over to the Lloyd 600 and Lloyd Alexander.
 The body sat of a tubular steel chassis.

 The windscreen on the Lloyd 600 and Lloyd Alexander models was flat.
 At the back, however, on all Lloyd saloons/sedans a small flat rear window had been replaced by a full-width curved rear window back in 1954.
 The doors were hinged at their rear edge through till 1961, by which the arrangement was becoming rare.
 It facilitated access, at least to the front seats, but by the 1960s people were beginning to express safety concerns over the risk of the doors bursting open while the car was moving.